threader/PC-Tuning/docs/configure-amd.md

 ## Stripping & Installing the Driver

-- Download & extract the latest driver from the [AMD drivers & support page](https://www.amd.com/en/support)
+- Download & extract the latest recommended driver from the [AMD drivers & support page](https://www.amd.com/en/support)

 - Move ``\Packages\Drivers\Display\XXXX_INF`` to the Desktop (folder may be named differently on other driver versions).
 Delete everything apart from the following: